Zack Snyder & His Justice League Film

 How It Could Tie To Snyders Justice League

 We sometimes forget the little information no one seems to talk about when it comes to Aquaman.
-Like the fact that every single person involved with the derailment of Justice League, is no longer with the studio and has not been there since earlier this year.
+Like the fact that everyone involved with the derailment of Justice League, hasn’t been with the studio this early 2018.
 Or the fact that James Wan literally told The Daily Telegraph via Batman News:

 “I’ve been wanting to bring a movie to Australia for a long time now, and it’s kind of hard because you don’t really dictate where you shoot your films.
 But now, I’m in a position of power where I can say ‘If you guys want me to do this movie, this is how I’m going to do it.
 It means I can make the film I want to make.”

-I should also bring up that Zack and James discussed how things would work for each other in their own films, respectfully.
+I should also bring up that Zack and James discussed how things would work for each other’s films, respectively.
 He told Nathaniel Brail:

 “I was talking to DC and Zack [Snyder] quite early on before they even started making Justice League, so I had a very good insight into what they were doing and I ultimately realized the story I wanted to tell doesn’t really clash with what they were doing.I wanted to take my hero in a hero’s journey that is basically narrative wise a classic quest story that takes us into the seven worlds of Atlantis, and ultimately, I knew that it was such a standalone story that I wasn’t gonna affect them and they weren’t going to affect me and I could really just make it Aquaman’s movie.”